cl-chong-80/cl-chong-80/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I made tons of comics when I was young.
 IT and art are still nice stuffs.
-I like myself. 😁
+- Just trying to do better.

 <!---
 cl-chong-80/cl-chong-80 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.